 - Repeating the same movement, such as a tennis serve, again and again

-Anything that is going to put extra stress on the joint is not a good idea.
-It will only worsen the pain.
+Anything that is going to put extra stress on the joint is not beneficial.
+Instead, it will make the pain worse.
 However, there are ways to build muscles around the affected joints without affecting the joints.
 Plus, stretching and movement can decrease pain, increase your range of motion, and make muscles stronger to increase endurance.
 A physical therapist can help you with these.
 In general, exercises like water exercises, walking, or cycling are good, low impact exercises to consider.